project-terraforma/mapillary-entrances/README.md

 ```

 ## Running the pipeline
-To run the pipeline, use the file `pipeline.py`
+To run the pipeline, use the file `pipeline.py`, which is found inside `/src`

 Running `pipeline.py` performs the full workflow automatically: